Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The parameters responsible for the stress simulation at the technological stages, after the casting has solidified, are set on the Stress tab.
 The Simulate Stress after Mold and Gating System Removal parameter enables the additional Stress simulation at the stages of demolding and removal of the gating system.

 The extraction of the casting block from the mold is carried out at a certain point in time or at a certain temperature.
 For the correct modeling of the stress during the demolding, the dynamics of the change in the temperature field of the casting is important first of all.
 Therefore, the simulation closest to the actual situation can be performed if the *.cst temperature field file simulated in the Fourier solver contains a complete history of temperature changes in the casting nodes from the beginning of solidification to the point of extraction from the mold.
 However, in the most cases, the demolding of the casting block from the mold occurs at the temperatures that are well below the solidus temperature, and sometimes at ambient temperature.
 Then, the simulation of the cooling down to the room temperature will take a long time, the casting temperature files (*.cst), the mold (*.mld) and others will be quite large.
 To avoid such a situation, the Mold Removal Temperature parameter sets the average temperature of the casting when it is removed from the mold.
 Using this parameter allows you to do the solidification simulation in the Fourier solver as usual, to the solidus temperature.
 When simulating in the Hooke solver, first the stress of the casting (with or without the mold) is simulated by the temperature fields from the *.cst file (until the last moment of time), and then the stress of casting without a mold is simulated at the temperature specified by the indicated parameter.
 The task of searching the temperature fields and the time required to achieve this average temperature is not considered here.
-If to set the parameter Mold Removal Temperature to a negative value (for example, -1), the simulation of the stress of the casting block upon demolding will be made on the basis of the temperature field saved in the last simulation step in the *.cst file.
+If to set the parameter Mold Removal Temperature to a "-1" value, the simulation of the stress of the casting block upon demolding will be made on the basis of the temperature field saved in the last simulation step in the *.cst file.

 At this stage the results of the stress simulation are saved in a separate file *_MLDREM.nds.
 If the creation of the additional files is enabled on the "Show the additional fields" tab in the solver settings, they will also be created when simulating this stage.
 The names of the additional files will have a "_MLDREM_" prefix.